enzo-project/enzo-e/doc/source/devel/eos-fluidprops.rst

                    double courant_factor)
    {
      // the program aborts with an error if Enzo-E was not configured with an
-     // ideal eos (as an aside, we are technically making a copy of the eos
+     // ideal EOS (as an aside, we are technically making a copy of the EOS
-     // here - that should be totally fine sinces its just a memcpy) const EnzoEOSIdeal eos = enzo::fluid_props()->eos_variant().get<EnzoEOSIdeal>();
+     // here - that should be totally fine sinces it's just a memcpy) const EnzoEOSIdeal eos = enzo::fluid_props()->eos_variant().get<EnzoEOSIdeal>();

      const int mx = density.shape(2);